zetavg/chromium-website/site/developers/enterprise-changes/index.md

 - Consider introducing the policy a release before making any changes on default, so enterprises can opt-in to test it before the default behavior changes.
+- The policy must be added before the branch point of the milestone where it applies; it can't be merged in after branch point.
+This is because policies also must be added to management software that controls the browser, and the time between branch point and stable release makes this possible.
+As a Chromium developer, you don't need to take any action to add the policies to management software, you only need to create the Chromium policy in time.
+- Prefer simple policies like bools and enums, which can be ported to enterprise management software more easily.

 - Roll out the change using Finch, following the standard launch process (e.g.
 [process for blink](/blink/launching-features)).
 Any enterprise that's set the